-Inherent to producing mature products there is a potential for shortages or surpluses in future years if demand and supply are materially different from long-term forecasts.
+Inherent to producing maturing products there is a potential for shortages or surpluses in future years if demand and supply are materially different from long-term forecasts.
+Additionally, the loss through contamination, fire or other natural disaster of the stock of maturing products may result in significant reduction in supply and as a result, Corby may not be able to meet customer demands.
 The Corporation monitors category trends and regularly reviews maturing inventory levels.